chris-machado/Hampton_Roads_Tide_App/README.md

 # Hampton_Roads_Tide_App
-A simple web server with API to show real-time tidal data for the Hampton Roads Virginia region.
+A simple web server with an API to show real-time tidal data for the Hampton Roads Virginia region.

 The intent of this project is two-fold.
 First, to build a data pipeline using AWS services.
 And secondly, to create an interactive web experience.